 Those Who Are Vegetarian

-Another group of people who would seriously benefit from getting a high quality multivitamin formula into their plan are vegetarians.
-Even if these individuals take care to ensure they are eating the protein that their body needs, they’re still likely missing out on micronutrients that protein rich foods supply.
+Another group of people who would seriously benefit from getting high-quality multivitamins into their plan is vegetarians.
+Even if these individuals take care to ensure they are eating the protein that their body needs, they’re still likely missing out on micronutrients that protein-rich foods supply.

 For instance, we turn to iron and zinc once more.
 These two minerals are found primarily in red meat and fish so while they can also be found in foods like spinach, beans, seeds, and whole grains, you won’t find the concentrations of them that you would in the animal based foods.